camptocamp/c2cgeoportal/doc/integrator/update_application.rst

          ../<project_name>

 .. note::
-    Don't add any '/' after the project name
+    Don't add any '/' after the project name.

 .. note::
    For ``c2cgeoportal`` 0.6 and lower::